 Definition 5.
-Let \mathcal{E}A be the set of fair, cryptographic executions when the honest agents run the given protocol and the adversary runs A. The latency against A is the minimum over all executions $\alpha \in \mathcal{E}A$ of the latency of α .
+Let $\mathcal{E}A$ be the set of fair, cryptographic executions when the honest agents run the given protocol and the adversary runs A. The latency against A is the minimum over all executions $\alpha \in \mathcal{E}A$ of the latency of $\alpha$ .
 The adversarial latency is the maximum over all adversaries A of the latency against A.

-It is true that delaying message delivery may aid in anonymization.
-If users repeatedly attempt to send an anonymous message until it is successfully delivered, the adversary can try to prevent delivery until attempts at deanonymization succeed.
-This issue is explored by Borisov et al. in [6].
+It is true that delaying message delivery may help the adversary deanonymize users.
+If users repeatedly attempt to send an anonymous message until it is successfully delivered, the adversary can try to prevent delivery until the user is successfully deanonymized.
+This issue has been explored by Borisov et al. [8].
 We do not consider anonymity under this kind of user behavior.